JulianS-Uni/pyftd2xx/README.md

 [pyftd2xx](https://github.com/JulianS-Uni/pyftd2xx) is a simple python wrapper around the official [d2xx FTDI driver](https://www.ftdichip.com/Drivers/D2XX.htm) libraries.
 In order for this python module to work you need this driver to be installed and working.

-Version 0.91 is the first release and compatible with Python 3.
+Version 0.95 is the first release and compatible with Python 3.
+Next Versions will have more docstrings and more functions available.
+EEPROM functions are planned after release 1.0.
+Also Linux and MAC OS support is planned to be beyond 1.0 release.

 ## Usage